spacetracker-collab/Any_Time_Money_Change_Dispenser/README.md

 The program works exactly on the values and formats as shown in the example sheet.
 In addition to the example sheet the following were also tested

-a) Withdrawal with zero amount
+* Withdrawal with zero amount
-b) Depositing 3 10s
+* Depositing 3 10s
-c) Withdrawing  a 1 after the prior deposit
+* Withdrawing  a 1 after the prior deposit
-d) Entering 0 as the deposit
+* Entering 0 as the deposit

 The program gave the correct inputs.